A logo might not seem like a big deal. After all, it’s just an image used to represent your business, and aren’t all logos basically the same?

 Combining these colours in an offset pattern like this can cause eye strain, and even headaches in some people.
 There is quite literally nothing positive you can say about this logo.
 It has no redeeming features, and is possibly the worst logo we’ve ever encountered.

-So, as you can see, a professionally designed logo is important for businesses of all sizes.
+So, as you can see, professionally designed logos are important for businesses of all sizes.
 It’s not something you should leave to chance, a friend, your neighbour who “knows Photoshop” or anyone else that might leave you with a logo you’ll have years to regret.